jonkit/jonkit.github.io/README-tose.txt

 + layout: use `post` for all entries except Briefly and Photos, which uses `briefly` and `photos`
 + categories: specify which category the post will be associated with
 + hidden: value of `true` to be used for Briefly and Photos to hide them from the main feed pagination
-+ date: in the format YYYY-MM-DD HH:MM:SS and needs to have -0500 added after SS (with a space between)
++ date: in the format YYYY-MM-DD HH:MM:SS and needs to have -0500 added after SS (with a space between) and -0400 during DST
 + permalink: short-url-here is replaced with hyphenated text matching the post file name (without the date)
 + title: title the post (matches permalink... except for linked-list where it is the linked post's title)
 + external-url: only used for linked-list posts and entire line should removed for other posts